lemieux-lab/BamQuery/docs/source/examples.rst

 Best guess :
 			1. 'In_Frame' if it is among the genomic position biotypes.
 			2. Otherwise, the biotype with the highest percentage representation in annotation frequencies.
+If BamQuery detects that all biotypes have equal representation, it will report all of them as the "Best guess".

 .. thumbnail:: _images/genomic_and_ERE_Anno_by_Region_Full.jpg